-As part of this year's Business Planning cycle, the Council has also introduced an alternative, cross-cutting approach to deliver the Business Plan that, at least in the short term, will operate alongside the traditional process.
-In time, it is expected that the Operating Model could have significant implications for the Capital Programme, for example, through the generation of additional Invest to Save schemes.
-Whilst the Council is still embedding this new process, the majority of the Capital Programme will continue to be developed in line with the 'traditional' process described above.
+In time, it is expected that this approach could have significant implications for the Capital Programme, for example, through the generation of additional Invest to Save schemes.
+Whilst the Council is still embedding this new process, the majority of the Capital Programme has continued to be developed in line with the 'traditional' process as described above.

-A summary of the Capital Programme can be found in the following chapter of this Section, with further detail provided by each Service within their individual finance tables (Section 4).
+A summary of the Capital Programme can be found in the following chapter of this Section, with further detail provided by each Service within their individual finance tables (Section 3).